davekerr95/davekerr95/README.md

-### Welcome to my Github! 👋
+### Welcome to my Github! 🐱‍👓

+🐱‍💻 **About Me:**
 Hey there!
-My name is Dave.
+My name is Dave, Heres a little about me!

-I'm a Site Reliability Engineer 🔍 @ Workday on the Public Cloud Engineering team interested in CloudNative, Open Source and Security!
+- 👨‍💻 Software Engineer - SRE @ Workday.
+- ☁️ Conference Speaker in the CloudNative community.
+- 🐱‍👤 Capture the Flag (CTF) Enthusiast, Team `{The_NaN_Squad}`
+- ☕ Coffee, Coffee, Coffee

+🐱‍🚀 **Learning:**
-#### Currently I'm focussed on topics in the following areas:
+Currently I'm focussed on topics in some of the following areas:

 - Kubernetes
-- Service Mesh
+- Security
 - Observability
+- Container Networking & Service Mesh
 - eBPF
-- Container Networking

-#### Looking for any opportunities in CNCF Open Source projects!
+#### Looking for any opportunities in CNCF Open Source projects! ⌨️